Castor Gardens, Philadelphia: History

 The brick colonial homes of Castor Gardens were considered more prestigious than the row homes located south of Magee Avenue, which were part of the neighborhood known as Oxford Circle (getting its name from the traffic circle located at the juncture of Oxford Avenue, Castor Avenue, and Roosevelt Boulevard, formerly known as Hunter's Circle).

 As the neighborhood developed, the area between Magee and Cottman Avenue, Whitaker Avenue and Castor Avenue was mostly semi-detached and detached homes.
 To differentiate this area from the row homes south of Magee and east of Castor Avenue, the use of the name Castor Gardens began in the 1950s.

 As people began to indicate a preference for Castor Gardens as opposed to Oxford Circle, the name was applied to a larger and larger area, first encompassing the newest row homes in the area (north of Tyson Avenue) and eventually encompassing the entire area formerly known as Oxford Circle, while that name was relegated to the homes located south of Oxford Avenue which were older and smaller homes mostly built in the 1920s and 1930s.
 The housing stock in Castor Gardens were built as early as the 1930s, with construction halted during the years of World War II.
 The housing boom after World War II fueled additional construction, with the last homes being built on streets located along Cottman Avenue in 1956.
 Some spot building (building completed on a lot by lot basis) continued to the present day.

-The Woodrow Wilson Junior High School was listed on the National Register of Historic Places in 1986.
+Castor Gardens Middle School, (then Woodrow Wilson Junior High School), which resides within the neighborhood, was listed on the National Register of Historic Places in 1986.

+On January 31, 2025, Med Jets Flight 056, a medical-purpose Learjet 55 carrying a child patient, their mother, and four crew members crashed in the area of the Roosevelt Mall 41 seconds after taking off from Northeast Philadelphia Airport while bound for Tijuana International Airport via Springfield–Branson National Airport.
+All 6 people on the flight were killed, while the resulting explosion caused one death and 24 injuries on the ground as well as major fires at the adjacent row homes.